tpoisot/ms_spegen_cooc/ms.md

 important than the potential amplitude of measurement error, as preliminary tests indicated that the rounding of $\mathbf{s}'$ does not qualitatively change observed relationships.
-It is also known that small differences in link strength have little to no impact in larger networks [@ber04].
+It is also known that small differences in link strength have little or no impact in larger networks [@berl04].

 Finally, we present a simple summary statistic that we call “strategy diversity” ($D$),